openresty/docker-openresty/README.md

 *[options]* would be things like -p to map ports, -v to map volumes, and -d to daemonize.

-`docker-openresty` symlinks `/var/log/openresty/access.log` and `error.log` to `/dev/stdout` and `/dev/stderr` respectively, so that Docker lteogging works correctly.
-If you change the log paths in your `ngin x.conf`, you should symlink those paths as well.
+`docker-openresty` symlinks `/usr/local/openresty/nginx/logs/access.log` and `error.log` to `/dev/stdout` and `/dev/stderr` respectively, so that Docker logging works correctly.
+If you change the log paths in your `nginx.conf`, you should symlink those paths as well.
 This is not possible with the `windows` image.

 Temporary directories such as `client_body_temp_path` are stored in `/var/run/openresty/`.
 You may consider mounting that volume, rather than writing to a container-local directory.